 I am an expert in colloid and polymer chemistry.
 My main goal is to develop efficient colloidal particles for imaging and therapy, linking their molecular design with function.

-I obtained my M.Sc.-equivalent (Dipl.-Chem.) in biomedical chemistry from the University of Mainz, Germany, and Ph.D. in colloid chemistry from the Technical University of Berlin, together with Fraunhofer IMM and Federal Institute for Materials Research (Berlin, Germany).
-Bridging chemistry with biomedical research, I did my postdoc at the Tumor Immunology Lab at Radboud University Medical Center in Nijmegen (NL).
-There, I developed novel imaging agents for imaging cancer immunotherapies with ultrasound and 19F Magnetic Resonance Imaging.
-Subsequently, at Max Planck Institute for Polymer Research and collaborative Max-Planck-Twente Center, I expanded my work to the assembly of nanoparticles to supraparticles.
-I received a prestigious Feodor Lynen Fellowship for Experienced Researchers to continue my research at the University of Twente.
+I obtained my M.Sc.-equivalent (Dipl.-Chem.) in biomedical chemistry from the University of Mainz, Germany, and my Ph.D. in colloid and polymer chemistry from the Technical University of Berlin, together with Fraunhofer IMM and Federal Institute for Materials Research.
+Connecting chemistry with biomedical research, I did my postdoc in the Tumor Immunology Lab at Radboud University Medical Center in Nijmegen (NL).
+There, I developed novel imaging agents with unique structure for imaging cancer immunotherapies with ultrasound and 19F Magnetic Resonance Imaging.
+Subsequently, at Max Planck Institute for Polymer Research and the collaborative Max-Planck-Twente Center, I expanded my work to the assembly of colloidal particles to supraparticles, developing new pathways to tailor-made colloidal materials.